 We will be using a “drowned delta” – a river-dominated delta that was preserved during transgression, as an example.
 This is a fantastic outcrop to understand the link between deltas and incised valley systems.

 Carbonate sequence stratigraphy, controls on reservoir quality and distribution, influence on T-, M-, and C- carbonate factories.

 Advantages of chronocorrelating vs lithocorrelating well logs.
 Understanding this difference is key whether your daily tasks include well log correlation or if you are a geomodeler.

 This is our “seismic stratigraphy” day with an emphasis on clinoforms.
 We will be showing you examples of clinoforms on seismic data from basins across the world.
 We will emphasize the changes in well-log signatures as one moves from a proximal to distal setting within each clinoform.

 We will drop you off at Denver International Airport for an evening departure.

-With the current US administration, our clients are finding it more and more difficult and time-consuming to acquire a US visa. if you intend on going on this trip we strongly urge applying for a US visa with our letter of invitation no later than Feb 2021.
+If you intend on going on this trip we strong urge applying for a US visa with our letter of invitation no later than June 2023.